thoughtworks/HeartBeat/docs/src/pages/en/dev-center/export-csv.md

 - On the config page, selecting `Velocity`, `Cycle Time` or `Classicfation` will display the `export board data` button.
 - Only selecting `Classification`, can get value of custom field.
-- On the metrics page, selecting `Consider the "Flag" as "Block"` will calculate `Cycle Time` otherwise calculate `Origin Cycle Time`
+- On the metrics page, selecting `Consider the "Flag" as "Block"` will calculate `Cycle Time`, Take "Flag" cost time as "Block".
 - On the metrics page, selecting different crews, boardSetting and classification will show different data.